Michał Tyszkiewicz (Egyptologist)

-Count Michał Tyszkiewicz (4 December 1828, in Wołożyn – 18 November 1897, in Rome) was a Polish nobleman, collector of antiquities and Egyptologist.
-He was a member of the Polish Tyszkiewicz family.
+Count Michał Tyszkiewicz (4 December 1828, in Valozhyn – 18 November 1897, in Rome) was a Polish nobleman, collector of antiquities and Egyptologist.
+He was a member of the Łohojsk branch of the Tyszkiewicz family.

+He was born in Valozhyn to Józef Tyszkiewicz and Anna, née Zabiełło.
+He had three younger brothers: Jan Witold Emanuel, Władysław, and Józef.
+In 1849, he married Maria Radziwiłł in Berdychiv, the daughter of Mikołaj Radziwiłł and Wiktoria Emilia, née Narbutt.
+They had two sons, Józef and Jan Antoni, and three daughters, Jadwiga, Wiktoria Maria, and Wanda.

 He first excavated at Luxor in 1861–1862 and revisited Egypt in 1867–1868, building up a collection during his travels.

 It is now split between different locations in Lithuania, Paris, London, Copenhagen, Berlin, Boston, Rome, and the Tyszkiewicz Palace at Lahojsk, Belarus.
 A small part of it remains in Poland in the National Museum in Warsaw.